calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-10-security-intro.md

 	- inserting, modifying, deleting, replaying messages
 	- poisoning data
 	- impersonate and pretend to be someone else
-- Conventionally, we use the terms:
+- Conventionally, we use the following names:
 	- Alice and Bob for the two parties participating in the communication.
 	- Eve (or Mallory, Oscar) for the adversary.